Dan503/mq-js/README.md

 - mq.reactTo

 This plugin is a bit different.
+The primary purpose of this plugin is to fire off a function when a media query either enters or leaves a defined screen size range.

 It takes a function that returns an mq-js screen-check result as it's first parameter and a callback function as it's second parameter.
-It will then call the callback function every time the screen-check result changes from true to false or false to true.
+It will then call the callback function every time the screen-check result changes from `true` to `false` or `false` to `true`.

 ````js
 mq.reactTo(()=> mq.inside(800, 1000), (is_active, screen_size) => {